 What Rule Should You Follow For Effective Stock Rotation?

-Stock rotation is an essential part of food hygiene and safety because it allows you to take better control over the movement of products into and out of your store.
-This in turn allows you to organise your stock, reducing stock loss caused by expiration or obsolescence.
-In this article, HSEDocs explores the different types of stock rotation methods and highlights how to work out which rule to follow.
+Stock rotation is an essential part of food hygiene and safety because it enables you to better control the movement of products into and out of your store.
+This, in turn, allows you to organise your stock, reducing stock loss caused by expiration or obsolescence.
+In this article, HSEDocs examines the various types of stock rotation methods and outlines how to determine which rule to follow.

-To learn more about food hygiene standards, take a look at our article, ‘What Is Due Diligence In Food Safety?’
+To learn more about food hygiene standards, look at our article, ‘What Is Due Diligence In Food Safety?’

 There are two main stock rotation or inventory replenishment methods worth noting.
 These include: